uswds/uswds-site/README.md

 You are now using the latest version of the Standards via your cloned version on your local machine.
 To stop using this version, type `npm unlink uswds` from the _root level_ of the `web-design-standards-docs` directory.

+### Fractal components

+The Web Design Standards uses the [fractal design system builder](http://fractal.build/) to organize and document the components.
+This documentation site pulls the components from fractal to showcase them on the site.
+This is done with a custom `fractal_component` Jekyll tag, which takes the full name of the fractal component as a parameter.

 ### Deployment and previews